MacKerricher State Park Campground Review

 The Recap

-MacKerricher State Park has spacious campsites that feel private.
-There are plenty of trails and beach access directly from the park.
-Nearby there are more beaches, more trails, a spectacular garden, and delicious craft beer.
-This isn’t the first and won’t be the last time we’ll be coming to Fort Bragg to camp.
+MacKerricher State Park has spacious campsites that feel private, with plenty of trails and beach access directly from the park.
+Nearby, there are numerous fun activities, including more beaches, trails, a spectacular garden, a train, and delicious craft beer.

 Campground Details: